-Some of the topics covered in the training include: conflict and conflict and sonflict and solid training also saw role plays, scenarios, group work and a question and answer session.
+Some of the topics covered in the training include: conflict and conflict and specification and reconciliation etc. The training also saw role plays, scenarios, group work and a question and answer session.
 The Independent Commission for Peace and National Cohesion is a creation of an Act of Parliament in February 2021 and was officially launched on Thursday 20 April, 2023.
 The Commission's mandate is to promote national cohesion and address the root causes of conflict which are vital for ensuring the country's continued progress towards sustainable peace and development.